singhalyogesh/mobile-web-verification/README.md

 - 401 Unauthorized - **If your credentials are not valid**
 - 5xx Server error - **Any other error**

-## Guidelines for the CallbackURL
+## Guidelines for the Callback URL

-The CallbackURL should correspond to an endpoint where we will post the access token for you to fetch the user's profile.
+The Callback URL should correspond to an endpoint where we will post the access token for you to fetch the user's profile.
 Every access token can be used to fetch the profile only of the related user granting the authorization to your app.
 The access token has a time-to-live (10 minutes) and if not used within the TTL, the user needs to re-trigger the authorization process from the beginning.

 When setting up the service, please consider the following: